Study of Smart Watch Technology and Blood Tests to Track Sickle Cell PainNov 24, 2020

 “While further research is needed, this innovative study demonstrates the potential feasibility of monitoring out-of-hospital pain using the actigraphy device,” said Dr. Callaghan.

-The Sickle Cell Center at DMC Children’s Hospital of Michigan led by Ahmar Zaidi, M.D., is leading a new national multicenter study looking at the use of actigraphy to track benefit of a new sickle cell medication.
+The Sickle Cell Center at Children’s Hospital of Michigan led by Ahmar Zaidi, M.D., is leading a new national multicenter study looking at the use of actigraphy to track benefit of a new sickle cell medication.

-In addition to the Sickle Cell Center at DMC Children’s Hospital of Michigan and CMU, researchers form Children’s Hospital of Boston, Functional Fluidics, and Pfizer, Inc., took part in the study.
+In addition to the Sickle Cell Center at Children’s Hospital of Michigan and CMU, researchers form Children’s Hospital of Boston, Functional Fluidics, and Pfizer, Inc., took part in the study.

-The Sickle Cell Center at DMC Children's Hospital of Michigan has a long history of providing multidisciplinary care along with research and comprehensive treatment for sickle cell patients.
+The Sickle Cell Center at Children's Hospital of Michigan has a long history of providing multidisciplinary care along with research and comprehensive treatment for sickle cell patients.
 The center encompasses many leading clinicians and researchers who have devoted their life to the treatment of sickle cell disease.